 Fact Check Methodology

 NewsMeter fact checkers have a primary responsibility to factcheck claims with fair and objective methodology without bias.
-These stories are reviewed by one or more factcheck editors and only then posted on the website.
+These stories are reviewed by one or more factcheck editors and then posted on the website.

 Fact Check Methodology:

 1. Selection of a claim to Fact check:

 We monitor different social media platforms and verify the authenticity of the viral news.
 The tweets, statements and posts of politicians and influencers from various walks of life are monitored.
 Several users message us directly or tag us on tweets with some claims which need verification.
 We ensure that there is no political bias in selecting the claims to be fact-checked.

 We maintain clear standards across our fact checks by selecting trending topics that are aimed at misleading the public in favor of a political party or an individual or those aimed at creating unnecessary panic among all.